Advocacy

 Maintaining the honor and integrity of the profession; promoting the administration of justice; advancing and protecting the interests of women lawyers; promoting their mutual improvement; and encouraging a spirit of friendship.

 WBA’s Advocacy Committee has developed a form for members and other organizations to request WBA’s engagement.
-You can use this form to request that the WBA sign a statement, make a social media post, post a blog, sign a letter, participate in a program, sign on to or endorse legislation, or provide testimony.
+You can use this form to request that the WBA sign on to an amicus brief, draft an amicus brief, sign a statement, make a social media post, post a blog, sign a letter, participate in a program, sign on to or endorse legislation, or provide testimony.
 Requests will be considered by the Advocacy Committee and some actions may require a Board discussion or vote.

 WBA Initiative on Advocacy